 The London of Luckies Scratch Map Deluxe Edition

-Moreover, the matte black background with the golden overlay foil makes it to an elegant map, that makes it stand out on any wall.
+Moreover, the matte black background with the gold overlay foil makes it an elegant map that makes it stand out on any wall.
 You can frame it, or you can hang it in many ways.
-For attaching it on the wall, I used double-sided foam self-adhesive stickers.
+For attaching it to the wall, I used double-sided foam self-adhesive stickers.

 I was blown away by these high-quality scratch maps.
 They are real cartographic artworks, very detailed and with many educational facts.
-Furthermore, there is a wide range of products that you can get from world maps to country maps: for instance a detailed map of the US with iconic landmarks and buildings, as well as a map of Europe, to smaller travel maps and travelogues.
+Furthermore, there is a wide range of products that you can get from world maps to country maps: a detailed map of the US with iconic landmarks and buildings, a map of Europe, to smaller travel maps travelogues.

 My Experience scratching off the Luckies map